Zero to 180 – Three Minute Magic

 Streaming audio of “1432 Franklin Pike Circle Hero” by The Ray Charles Singers is not yet available on YouTube, though here is a charming live clip of Bing Crosby & Glen Campbell performing the song:

-*No relation to the legendary composer/singer/musician, Ray Charles, yet another major talent who has a King connection (like John Coltrane, Roland Kirk, and Keter Betts) at the very early stages of his career. via Henry Stone‘s King-distributed Rockin’ label.
+*Vocalist is no relation to the legendary composer/singer/musician, Ray Charles, yet another major talent who has a King connection (like John Coltrane, Roland Kirk, Keter Betts) at the very early stages of his career via Henry Stone‘s King-distributed Rockin’ label.

 Dec.
 1952